Available on the Free plan

 Once your records and verified, you’ll see a "Verified" status for the DKIM and Return-Path.

-Enter the new email (or "requests@judge.me" if you want to use our default email address) and click Send confirmation email.
+Or enter the new email and click Send confirmation email.

 Confirm the new email via the confirmation link sent by Postmark